EV Myths and Misconceptions: Part 2

 EV Myth #2: "EVs are Too Expensive"

 Granted, the high performance EVs we were just talking about are very expensive.
 On the other hand, a brand-new Nissan Leaf can be had for $28,375.
 The Mini Cooper SE’s MSRP is $30,750.
 The newly redesigned Chevy Bolt rolls off the showroom floor at $31,500.
 And purchasing a new EV comes with many federal, state and local incentives and rebates.
-Most famously, many EVs come with a $7,500 federal tax rebate that comes off the price you pay for the vehicle.
+Check out our EV Incentives Calculator to see what specific incentives you qualify for.

 What is most important to understand about EV prices is that the most expensive component of any all-electric vehicle is the battery pack.
 This can make up as much as 30 percent of the cost of the EV.
 The good news is that as consumers adopt EVs, the cost of production continues to drop, and batteries are getting cheaper.
 New technology and new manufacturing practices contribute to lower the sticker price of EVs.
 In fact, we have reached that illusive “tipping point” where EVs will soon be no more expensive to purchase than a traditional gasoline-powered car.

 At the same time, the residual value of an EV is greater than a conventional vehicle.
 For instance, A Tesla Model S has the highest residual value of any used car, retaining 9 percent more value after three years than any other brand, with an astounding 58.5 percent retention.
 Plus, the “running costs” or the cost to actually run and maintain an EV is significantly less than that of a gasoline car.